RIT-EVT/BMS/docs/source/srs.rst

 CANopen and adhere to CANopen standards.

 The hardware has already been determined and the software must be designed to support the existing hardware.
-The micrcontroller will be a STM32F302r8 chip and the battery monitor chip will be a BQ76952.
+The microcontroller will be a STM32F302r8 chip and the battery monitor chip will be a BQ76952.
 Software design will revolve around the limitations of those chips.